 The EU should protect all persons with disabilities against discrimination in all areas of life, including social protection (social security and social advantages), health care and (re)habilitation, education, and access to and supply of goods and services (such as housing, transport and insurance).

 The EU should ensure that all goods and services circulated within the EU and its market are accessible for persons with disabilities.
 The European Accessibility Act is a major step forward.
 The EU should now adopt measures to ensure accessible transport, built environment, as well as other essential products and services such as household appliances.
+It should also ensure new digital trends and emerging technologies take full consideration of accessibility and fundamental rights of persons with disabilities (for example protecting persons with disabilities from algorithmic discrimination by Artificial Intelligence).

 The EU should communicate to all EU countries that all persons with disabilities, regardless of their legal capacity, should enjoy all EU rights regarding access to justice, good and services, banking and employment, health, voting, and consumer rights.
 It should prohibit any discrimination by EU countries against persons with disabilities in exercising these rights and accessing these services based on disability and/or legal capacity status.
 Moreover, it should request EU countries to seek and ensure informed consent of persons with disabilities through accessible information and accessible consent mechanisms.